Before Greatness: Red Wings' Steve Yzerman's Rookie Season

-Steve Yzerman spent all 22 of his NHL seasons with the Detroit Red Wing, leading the tea to three Stanley Cups and multiple personal awards.
+Steve Yzerman spent all 22 of his NHL seasons with the Detroit Red Wing, leading the team to three Stanley Cups and multiple personal awards.
 Yzerman ranks seventh all-time in the NHL in points (1,755) and second all-time in Red Wings franchise history behind only Gordie Howe.

 Yzerman was drafted fourth overall by the Red Wings at the 1983 NHL Entry Draft.
 He was not the organization’s first choice, but he turned out to be an amazing long-term asset for the club.
 But what was his rookie season in 1983-84 like?
 Did he display his greatness early on?